cloud21sak/SensorStreamingApplication/README.md

 ```

-**_Note that, when running the AdminAppFrontend, in case you want to shorten the running time of a process (which is hardcoded to 600 seconds (10 minutes)) in order to try things faster or to minimize the costs,- under the AdminAppFrontend, go to: src -> components -> Home.vue, and in the launchFacility() function, update the value of the currentSecond variable.
+**_Note that, when running the AdminAppFrontend, in case you want to shorten the running time of a process (which is hardcoded to 600 seconds (10 minutes)) in order to try things faster or to minimize the costs, - under the AdminAppFrontend, go to: src -> components -> Home.vue, and in the launchFacility() function, update the value of the currentSecond variable.
 For example, to reduce the total runtime of a process to just 100 seconds, set the value to 500:_**

 ```
 this.currentSecond = 500;